peterhinch/micropython-async/PRIMITIVES.md

  See note in 4.3.1 below.
  * `end` Asynchronous.
 Arg: A coro name.
 Run by the `NamedTask` instance to inform the class that the instance has ended.
 Completes quickly.
- * `pend_throw` Synchronous.
-Args: 1.
-A coro name 2.
-An exception passed by
- exception class name (not an instance).
-The named coro will receive an instance of the exception the next time it is scheduled.
-This method should be regarded as **experimental** - its use is discouraged.

 Bound method:
  * `__call__` This returns the coro and is used to schedule the task using the